 In addition to its many benefits when taken internally, it is wonderful for the skin.
 When added to bathwater, it helps to naturally restore balance to the skin’s pH.
 It also helps kill bacteria and fungus on the skin which can lead to a host of problems, including eczema, dandruff, and other skin conditions.

 Because of its great pH balancing benefits and dandruff preventing abilities, it makes a great hair rinse that replaces conditioner and can be used after shampooing with a natural shampoo.

 Most of the ACV you find in the supermarket is pasteurized and highly filtered.
 These versions still work well for cleaning but they are not optimal for internal and culinary uses because most of the benefits are gone once the “mother” is filtered out and the vinegar is pasteurized.

-There are a few available that are “with the Mother” which means they leave the beneficial bacteria that develops during the fermentation process in the vinegar.
+There are a few available that are “with the mother” which means they leave in the beneficial bacteria that develops during the fermentation process in the vinegar.
 When you make your own ACV you can be sure that your vinegar retains this beneficial “mother.”

 - Make sure all of your equipment and your jar are very clean.
 It is important to make sure you don’t introduce any bacteria other than what is naturally occurring in the process.